tleonhardt/practical_cryptography_engineering/README.md

 Practical Cryptography Engineering
 ==================================
-This repository contains some practical code examples of using the following cryptograpy libraries:
+This repository contains some practical code examples of using the following cryptography libraries:
 * [libsodium](https://github.com/jedisct1/libsodium)
     * A modern, portable, easy to use crypto library written in C with a small number of high quality primitives
     * Focuses on making it easy to use cryptography correctly